Pancreatic cancer biomarker bolsters nanoparticle-based diagnostic

 Pathologist Anirban Maitra agrees that the technology is promising and innovative.
 He works at the MD Anderson Cancer Center, as do some of Hu’s coworkers, although Maitra was not involved with the study.

-Maitra, however, points out that the study was not blinded and each group was small with about 50 patients.
+Maitra, however, points out that the study was not blinded and each group was small, with about 50 people.
 Data in smaller studies such as this tend to look good, he says.
-“Validation in larger blinded sample sets becomes imperative,” he says.
+“Validation in larger, blinded sample sets becomes imperative,” he says.
 “I am hopeful that the PI and his team will expand their studies.”

 Join the conversation